safwanrahman/django-webpush/README.md

 - If you would like to send notification to a specific group, do like following:

-    ```
+    ```python
     from webpush import send_group_notification

     payload = {"head": "Welcome!", "body": "Hello World"}

     send_group_notification(group_name="my_group", payload=payload, ttl=1000)
     # All subscribe subscribe through "my_group" will get a web push notification.
-A ttl of 1000 is passed so the web push server will store the data maximum 1000 seconds if any user is not online
+    # A ttl of 1000 is passed so the web push server will store
+    # the data maximum 1000 seconds if any user is not online

     ```

 - If you would like to send Notification to a specific user, do like following
-    ```
+    ```python
     from webpush import send_user_notification

     payload = {"head": "Welcome!", "body": "Hello World"}

     send_user_notification(user=user, payload=payload, ttl=1000)